Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report): Experimental Evaluation

 {\bf Query Graphs.} Similar to previous works \cite{sun2012efficient, han2013turboiso, ren2015exploiting, bi2016efficient, katsarou2017subgraph, archibald2019sequential, bhattarai2019ceci, han2019efficient}, for each graph data set $G$, we randomly extract/sample 100 connected subgraphs from $G$ as query graphs, where parameters of query graphs $q$ (e.g., $|V(q)|$ and $avg\_deg(q)$) are depicted in Table~\ref{tab:parameters}.
 Specifically, to generate a query graph $q$, we first perform a random walk in the data graph $G$ until obtaining $|V(q)|$ vertices, and then check whether or not the average degree of the induced subgraph is larger than or equal to $avg\_deg(q)$.
 If yes, we randomly delete edges from the subgraph, until the average degree becomes $avg\_deg(q)$; otherwise, we start from a new vertex to perform the random walk.

 {\bf Evaluation Metrics.} In our experiments, we report the efficiency of our GNN-PE approach and baseline methods, in terms of the \textit{wall clock time} (including both filtering and refinement time costs).
-We also evaluate the \textit{pruning power} of our path label/dominance pruning strategies (as mentioned in Section \ref{subsec:pruning}), which is the percentage of candidate paths that can be ruled out by our pruning methods.
+We also evaluate the \textit{pruning power} of our pruning strategies (as mentioned in Sections \ref{subsec:pruning} and \ref{subsec:pruning_group}), which is the percentage of candidate vertices that can be ruled out by our pruning methods for GNN-PE and GNN-PGE, respectively.
 For all the experiments, we take an average of each metric over 100 runs (w.r.t.
-100 query graphs, resp.).
-We also test offline pre-computation costs of our GNN-PE approach, including the GNN training time, path embedding time, and index construction time.
+100 query graphs, respectively).
+We also test offline pre-computation costs of our GNN-PE and GNN-PGE approaches, including the GNN training time, path embedding time, and index construction time.

 Table~\ref{tab:parameters} depicts parameter settings in our experiments, where default parameter values are in bold.
 For each set of subsequent experiments, we vary the value of one parameter while setting other parameters to their default values.